xhyrom/discord-datamining/data/articles/normal/articles/4410647162263/content.md

 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: Who can redeem this Nitro trial to their Discord account?</strong></span></p>
 <p><strong>A: </strong>Only users who haven’t had a Nitro subscription on their Discord accounts in the past 12 months are able to redeem this Nitro trial.</p>
 <p><span class="wysiwyg-color-blue90 wysiwyg-font-size-large"><strong>Q: What if I'm a current or previous Nitro Basic, Nitro Classic, or Server Boost subscriber?
 Can I also take part in this promotion? </strong></span></p>
+<p><strong>A: </strong>If you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
-<p><strong>A: </strong><span style="font-weight: 400;">Yes, if you currently have a Nitro Basic, Nitro Classic, or Server Boosting subscription, you will be eligible to claim this promotion and your current subscription will be replaced with the 3 month Nitro subscription.</span></p>
+<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 3 months Nitro subscription.</p>
 <h3>
     <strong>HOWEVER, please note:<br></strong><span style="font-weight: 400;">- By choosing to activate this 3 month trial, you will lose any features associated with your current subscriptions, and **</span><strong>you will not receive a refund for any remaining value on your current subscription</strong><span style="font-weight: 400;">**.</span>
 </h3>